 Jack now serves as the Jazz Program Director of Ann Arbor Community High School, where he was hired in 2008.
 Directing 8-10 high school jazz combos at Community each semester, Jack's focus is on small-group jazz and improvisation.
 He founded the Community High Jazz Guest Artist Series, which has hosted or co-hosted five Grammy Winners and musical luminaries such as Victor Wooten, Benny Green, Dave Liebman, Billy Hart, Bill Stewart, Ingrid Jensen, Robert Hurst, Dave Douglas, Steve Wilson, Hal Galper, Rodney Whitaker, Matt Wilson, Gary Versace, Michael Weiss, Randy Napoleon, Jim Snidero, Ambrose Akinmusire, Christian Howes, Tia Fuller, Marcus Belgrave, and many more.
 The Community High combo “Superbad” was honored to perform for and with Wynton Marsalis at the 2014 Ford Honors Gala.
 CHS also opened for recent Kennedy Center Award recipient Mavis Staples at The Ark in Ann Arbor.

 Under Jack's direction, Community has won numerous awards and competitions.
-These include the most difficult to win in the world, taking First Place in the 2017 international Downbeat Magazine competition for "Best High School Jazz Group" and Second Place in the 2010 and 2016 Downbeat contests.
-Community High's recent CD releases include Jazzspring 2010 and 2013's Super Nu, and 2016's Time Flies.
+These include the most difficult to win in the world, taking First Place in the 2017 and 2018 international Downbeat Magazine competitions for "Best High School Jazz Group" and Second Place in the 2010, 2016, and 2019 Downbeat contests.
+Community High's recent CD releases include High Point (2019), 2016's Time Flies, 2013's Super Nu and Jazzspring (2010).
 Jack is the author of the jazz instruction book The Straight Ahead Toolshed.
 In June, 2013, Jack was the recipient of the Ann Arbor Public School district's Celebration of Excellence Award for Customer Satisfaction and Innovation.